helm/charts/stable/nginx-ingress/README.md

 `controller.image.repository` | controller container image repository | `quay.io/kubernetes-ingress-controller/nginx-ingress-controller`
 `controller.image.tag` | controller container image tag | `0.20.0`
 `controller.image.pullPolicy` | controller container image pull policy | `IfNotPresent`
+`controller.image.runAsUser` | User ID of the controller process.
+Value depends on the Linux distribution used inside of the container image.
+By default uses debian one. | `33`
 `controller.config` | nginx ConfigMap entries | none
 `controller.hostNetwork` | If the nginx deployment / daemonset should run on the host's network namespace.
 Do not set this when `controller.service.externalIPs` is set and `kube-proxy` is used as there will be a port-conflict for port `80` | false
 `controller.defaultBackendService` | default 404 backend service; required only if `defaultBackend.enabled = false` | `""`